-The two different kinds of Fabry disease, type 1 and type 2, differ in disease severity and time of symptom onset.
+The two different kinds of Fabry disease, classic or type 1 and non-classic/late-onset or type 2, differ in disease severity and time of symptom onset.

 Fabry disease is caused by a mutation in the GLA gene, which provides the instructions necessary to build an enzyme called alpha-galactosidase.
 This enzyme is responsible for breaking down GL-3.
 Mutations in the GLA gene reduce the activity of the alpha-galactosidase enzyme, and results in a build-up of GL-3 within cells.